brajeshwar/brajeshwar.github.io/_posts/2011/2011-01-22-does-open-source-have-in-it-to-be-numero-uno.md

 <h3>Absence of Technical Investors</h3>
 <p>The current investors in the technology world involve mostly capitalists, whose major interests lay in driving their respective firms' growth and profits.
 For Open Source, these kind of investors will not work.
 What OOS needs is the financial support of technical investors who understand technology and feel that Open Source is one such stream which will drive the future of technology.</p>
 <p>In totality, there are certain areas that need to be worked on as far as Open Source's selling and marketing is concerned, for which here are a few suggestions</p>

-<p># It is not always good to rely on the proposition of being available for 'free'.
-While this is important, Open Source also needs to pitch itself as a complete and a comprehensive solution for all the technology needs that exist.<br />
+- It is not always good to rely on the proposition of being available for 'free'.
+While this is important, Open Source also needs to pitch itself as a complete and a comprehensive solution for all the technology needs that exist.
-# Developers though are the final users of the product the LoBs must also be kept in mind while marketing the Open Source solutions.
-The style of pitching Open Source to LoBs definitely is different from selling to a developer.<br />
+- Developers though are the final users of the product the LoBs must also be kept in mind while marketing the Open Source solutions.
+The style of pitching Open Source to LoBs definitely is different from selling to a developer.
-# Focus must be on getting financial support from investors who hold good knowledge of technology, and who look at better technological development and improvement than profit-making.<br />
+- Focus must be on getting financial support from investors who hold good knowledge of technology, and who look at better technological development and improvement than profit-making.
-# All the above mentioned points must be fragmented and streamlined according to the various Open Source product solutions that exist.
-This will ensure proper alignment of a set marketing strategy for a particular Open Source product and relative to other products.</p>
+- All the above mentioned points must be fragmented and streamlined according to the various Open Source product solutions that exist.
+This will ensure proper alignment of a set marketing strategy for a particular Open Source product and relative to other products.

-<p>There is no question that Open Source has been a revelation in the technology world, but ensuring that it is being marketed and sold well would definitely make Open Source the most sought after product portfolio.
-Hope so, it happens quick. </p>
+There is no question that Open Source has been a revelation in the technology world, but ensuring that it is being marketed and sold well would definitely make Open Source the most sought after product portfolio.
+Hope so, it happens quick.